syntevo/syntevo.github.io/SmartGit/Latest/Tools.md

 The configuration is stored in `tools.yml` file in the [settings directory](Installation-and-Files.md), but it might be easier to use the **Export** and **Import** buttons to share your configuration with team members.

+## Default Tools

+By default, some default tools will be configured on the first application start.

+The **Open File** tool will invoke the system's default open command, e.g. to launch a graphic viewer for `.png` files.
+The **Open in Terminal** tool will open the selected directory in the terminal application.
+The **Open Git-Shell** tool will open the repository in the Git shell.

+To re-add default tools, click the **Re-Add Defaults** button.

+### Note

+> With SmartGit 22.1 the default tools have been cleaned up.
+> The Git version is now displayed in the preferences, *Fast-forward Merge* has been implemented as SmartGit command.
+>
+> If you are missing further tools from SmartGit version before 22.1 (e.g. Set Executable Flag, Format Patch, Apply Patch, Verify Database or Git Config), please download this file for [Windows](pre-22.1-tools-win.yml) or [Linux/MacOS](pre-22.1-tools-nix.yml) and *Import* that in SmartGit.

 ## Configure a Tool

 Use **Add** or **Copy** to create a new tool (using the latter will copy all values from the currently selected tool for easier application of tiny changes).